Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well

 \section{Theoretical Model}

 The system under investigation is a P-N-S heterostructure, a configuration expounded in the approach outlined in Ref.~\cite{Gordon_PRB_2018}.
 As depicted in Fig.~\ref{Fig:Fig1}, this composite structure merges a superconductor with a semiconducting medium (p-n junction).
-Within this arrangement, superconductivity manifests in the semiconducting region through the infusion of Cooper pairs from the superconducting contacts, facilitated by the proximity effect.
-The divergence between the light-hole (LH) and heavy-hole (HH) bands assumes a pivotal role in generating pure, entangled photons by means of the recombination of Cooper pairs with the LH band~\cite{Hayat_PRB_2014}.
+Within this arrangement, superconductivity manifests in the semiconducting region (n-type) through the infusion of Cooper pairs from the superconducting contacts, facilitated by the proximity effect.
+The upper valence bands of a p-n junction of the zinc-blende type semiconductor consist of heavy-hole (HH) and light-hole (LH) bands, which are degenerated at the zero crystal momentum.
+In a quantum well structure, as a result of crystal field, the degeneracy between these bands is removed, and this separation plays a key role in generating pure entangled photons through the recombination of Cooper pairs with the LH band~\cite{Hayat_PRB_2014}.